 What's different about Shingle Creek Chevon?

 There's no question that Shingle Creek Chevon is a good addition to your diet.
 Unlike 'wild' or 'feral' goat meat that you may have tried in the past (or maybe have not tried because you've heard negative stories), Shingle Creek Chevon is bred to produce top quality, tender, juicy, flavourful meat.
 Our free roaming goats eat rosehips, thyme and other wild herbs as well as broom and gorse; it's almost like we're naturally marinating our meat from the inside!
 We have a range of cuts available right now and there's no special cooking techniques required.
+Click here to can see how easy it is cook Shingle Creek Chevon.

 If you cook meat, you can cook Chevon!